Katherine Rodríguez

-Katherine Julissa Rodríguez Peguero (born December 18, 1991, in Santiago de los Caballeros, Santiago) is a Dominican taekwondo practitioner who has won two medals for her home country in regional games.
+Katherine Julissa Rodríguez Peguero (born December 18, 1991) is a Dominican taekwondo practitioner who has won two medals for her home country in regional games.

 Career

 Katherine won the silver medal in the 2010 Central American and Caribbean Games at the Under 67 kg category.

 Rodríguez won the bronze medal at the 67 kg category at the 2011 Pan American Games in Guadalajara, Mexico.

 She represented the Dominican Republic at the 2020 Summer Olympics.

 She won the 2021 Pan American Championships Bronze medal in the +73 kg category.
+She won the Kyorugi team competition gold medal with Mayerlin Mejía and Madelyn Rodríguez.